-Sims are much harder to kill in The Sims 4, the latest edition of EA's famous people simulator.
+Sims are much harder to kill in The Sims 4.
 Oh, but they can die.
-It just requires a bit more tact on the player's part.
-If you've been having a hard time tormenting your virtual pets, here are some tips to help you help them shuffle off their mortal coil.
+It just requires a bit more tact on the player’s part.
+If you’ve been having a hard time tormenting your virtual pets, here are some tips to help you help them shuffle off their mortal coil.

 Know Your Enemy

 When it comes to committing murder, The Sims 4 may appear tricky at first glance.
 But don’t get discouraged.
 This is still a video game.
 At the end of the day, your Sims are pixellated avatars like any other.
 They live like video game characters.
 And they die like video game characters.

 Killing Sims isn’t as simple as walking up to some zombie and shooting it in the face, though, which is where the challenge comes in.
 There must be a specific cause of death for a Sim to croak, and “being shot in the face” isn’t one of them.
 Since EA removed swimming pools in The Sims 4, the fan-favourite practice of removing ladders and leaving Sims to drown is no longer an option either.

 At present, there are ten different causes of death in The Sims 4.
 Seven are “natural” causes, and three come about from the game’s newfangled emotions.
 In order to kill a Sim, therefore, you must bring about a situation that produces one of these causes-of-death.
 Let’s attack each in turn.